nadinemueller20/munich-blog/README.md

 # munich-blog

 <h2>Description</h2>
-In this project I had to design a Website about a blog from Munich with my own work of a Photographer.
+In this project I had to design a Website about a blog from Munich with my own work as a Photographer.
 <br />